Piyush-BA/concur-manual/docs/travel.md

 <img src="{{ site.url }}{{ site.baseurl }}\assets\images\expences\ex3.png">
 ```
-In case your city is not available in the list, kingly log in with poisplus@in.panasonic.com.
+In case your city is not available in the list, kindly log in with poisplus@in.panasonic.com.
 ```
 #### 7. Review assigned itineraries and click on next to continue.